 - Most houses resemble a simple box, usually two rooms deep, with strictly symmetrical arrangements of all details;

-- a paneled front door (or pairs of doors in larger developments) would be centered, topped with a set of rectangular windows, and capped with a more or less elaborate crown, usually supported by decorative pilasters—the famous "Doors of Dublin" are in this style;
+- A paneled front door (or pairs of doors in larger developments) would be centered, topped with a set of rectangular windows, and capped with a more or less elaborate crown, usually supported by decorative pilasters—the famous Doors of Dublin are in this style;

-- windows would be multi-paned, all windows would be arranged symmetrically;
+- Windows would be multi-paned, all windows would be arranged symmetrically;

-- smaller paned sash windows (plus dormer windows) would be used for the upper floors, where the servants' quarters were.
+- Smaller paned sash windows (plus dormer windows) would be used for the upper floors, where the servants' quarters were.

-Absolutely not - examples of the style, with a varying degree of architectural merit and preservation, can be found all over Ireland.
+Examples of the style, with a varying degree of architectural merit and preservation, can be found all over Ireland.
 Generally speaking, the larger the town, the better the chance to find Georgian buildings.
 The small town of Birr in County Offaly, for instance, is renowned for its Georgian heritage.

-But beware, occasionally these will not be true Georgian buildings, but modern buildings recreating the "Georgian style".
-Because, in its austerity, in its symmetry, it is still quite pleasing to the eye.
-And thus has become fairly timeless.
+Beware, occasionally these will not be true Georgian buildings, but modern buildings recreating the Georgian style.
+In its austerity, in its symmetry, it is still quite pleasing to the eye and thus has become fairly timeless.
 Which could be said to be the mark of real success.